nikitavoloboev/data/focusing/rules.md

 ## Life
 - [Simplify](../minimalism/minimalism.md) as much as possible.
 Never repeat myself.
+- Use only what I need.
+If something doesn't provide me any value, get rid of it.
 - Learn from my mistakes.
-If things fail.
-Learn from it and move on.
+If things fail, learn from it and move on.
 - Build [ideas](https://trello.com/b/alB1ryRP).
 Experiment.
 Take risks.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
 - Don’t eat animals, don’t hurt any person.
 Don't waste anything.
 - Don't compare myself to other people.
 Don't care what other people think of me.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals.
 - Don't judge anyone.
 Attempt to see another person's point of view.
-- Use only what I need.
-If an item/thing doesn't provide me any value, get rid of it.
 - Be honest.
 Don't lie to myself nor anyone else.
 - Embrace change.
 Never complain about anything.
 Be proactive.
 - Adjust these rules and [my workflow](../sharing/my-workflow.md) to match what I have learned.